CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 docker push docker.io/user/name:tag
 ```

-## Using Rahti 2 to build container images
+## Using Rahti to build container images

-The methods below use Rahti 2 to build the images.
+The methods below use Rahti to build the images.

 ### Using a local folder for building

 This method allows to build an image using a local folder containing a Dockerfile and the other required project files.
-It is useful when it is not possible or inconvenient to allow Rahti 2 to clone a repository directly.
+It is useful when it is not possible or inconvenient to allow Rahti to clone a repository directly.

-This assumes that you have authorized a Rahti 2 command line session and created
+This assumes that you have authorized a Rahti command line session and created
-a project in Rahti 2.
+a project in Rahti.
 Instructions for that are shown in Chapter [Command line
 tool usage](../usage/cli.md#cli-cheat-sheet).

 **Steps:**

-Create Rahti 2 specific definitions with `oc new-build` command.
+Create Rahti specific definitions with `oc new-build` command.
 Be sure
 not to be in a directory under git version control:

 ```bash